-There are many post-war houses that are either being renovated or removed and new executive homes being built in their place by young professionals and families moving into the area.
-There are also quite a few apartments and townhouses in Morningside that popular with the younger professionals.
+There are many post-war houses that are either being renovated or removed and new executive homes are being built in their place by young professionals and families moving into the area.
+There are also quite a few apartments and townhouses in Morningside that are popular with younger professionals.

 There are good schools and quite a few diverse parks in the area.
 The most desirable pockets to buy property are in quiet, elevated streets with an outlook.

 - the former Commonwealth Acetate of Lime Factory

 - Balmoral Fire Station

 There is also the Balmoral Cemetery which was opened in 1875 at the corner of Wynnum and Bennetts Road.
 It sits up high on the hill overlooking the area.
 It’s no longer an active cemetery but has a large number of historic graves dating back to its opening in 1875.